-The prison was given a full inspection in 2014, and in that report the inspector said:
+The prison was given a full inspection in the summer of 2018, and in that report the inspector said:

 The full reports can be read at the Ministry of Justice web site, just follow the links below: